Website Header 1200x900

 Daryna Mamaisur

-In her practice, Daryna Mamaisur (b.
-1991) combines artistic research, filmmaking, and photography.
-Central to her work are transformations of landscapes and public spaces in relation to visual culture, memory, and political ecology.
-Mamaisur often combines different media and approaches that go beyond traditional documentary films, including hybrid formats, performative elements, and archival material.
-She is interested in poetic and author-driven film that is also rooted in everyday life, illuminating complex stories and emotions through everyday experiences.
-In recent years, Mamaisur has addressed themes of migration, exile, and home, as well as the fragility and insufficiency of language in expressing the realities of war.
+Daryna Mamaisur (born 1991) combines art research, filmmaking and photography in her practice.
+The central focus of her art is transformation of landscapes and public spaces in relation to visual culture, memory and political ecology.
+Mamaisur often combines different media and approaches that go beyond traditional documentary films, including hybrid formats, performative elements and archive material.
+She is interested in poetic and author-driven film that is simultaneously rooted in everyday life; highlighting complex histories and emotions through everyday experiences.
+Her recent work has tackled themes of migration, exile and home, as well as the fragility and inadequacy of language in the context of the realities of war.

-Daryna Mamaisur was born in Kiev, Ukraine, and currently lives and works in Lisbon, Portugal.
+Daryna Mamaisur was born in Kyiv, Ukraine, and currently lives and works in Lisbon, Portugal.

 Jumana Manna

-Focusing on the body, land, and materiality, Jumana Manna (b.
-1987) explores how power is articulated in relation to colonialism and the histories of place.
-She examines the tension between modernist traditions of categorization and preservation, and the unruliness and potential of destruction—as part of life and renewal.
-These paradoxes in conservation practices are something Manna often engages with, particularly in the fields of architecture, agriculture, and law.
-In recent years, Manna has gained international acclaim for films that use documentary and fictional elements to depict complex geopolitical conditions and migrations; of people, land, climate, and seeds.
+With the body, land and materiality as her focus, Jumana Manna (born 1987) explores how power is articulated in relation to colonial structures and the histories of specific locations.
+She scrutinises the tension between modernist traditions of categorisation and conservation, and the unpredictability and potential of destruction – as part of life and renewal.
+These paradoxes in conservation practices are a frequent focus of Manna’s work, particularly within the fields of architecture, agriculture and law.
+In recent years, Manna has garnered international acclaim for her films, with documentary and fictional elements depicting complex geopolitical conditions and migration: of humans, land, climate and seeds.

-Jumana Manna was born in New Jersey, USA, and currently lives in Berlin, Germany, while also working from Jerusalem, Palestine.
+Jumana Manna was born in New Jersey, USA, and now lives in Berlin, Germany, but also works in Jerusalem, Palestine.

 Hiroko Tsuchimoto

-Hiroko Tsuchimoto (b.
-1984) is a visual and performance artist with a participatory practice on both stage and in the public realm.
-Her projects often address Western dichotomies and constructions of otherness.
-In her practice, Tsuchimoto incorporates dialogues, drawing, walking, and gardening, which she develops together with human as well as more-than-human collaborators.
-Recently, she has been working to investigate and unfold colonial notions and imperial violence through the history of gardens.
-Tsuchimoto is also interested in preservation and collection through the senses and memories—how, for example, a plant can take root in a person.
+Hiroko Tsuchimoto (born 1984) is a visual and performance artist, who employs participatory practices on stage and in public spaces.
+Her projects often revolve around Western dichotomies and structures.
+Her practice incorporates dialogue, drawing, walking and gardening, developing this together with human and more-than-human partners.
+Tsuchimoto’s recent focus has been examining and highlighting colonial notions and imperialist might through the history of gardens.
+She is also interested in preservation and collection via our senses and memories – how, for example, a plant can take root in a person.

-Hiroko Tsuchimoto was born in Sapporo, Japan, and currently lives and works in Stockholm, Sweden.
+Hiroko Tsuchimoto was born in Sapporo, Japan, and now lives and works in Stockholm, Sweden